DATA-606-SPRING-2022/Zach_DATA606/README.md

   - What impacts the price the most?
 With an ranking of features that have the largest impact on price.

 Exploratory Questions:
+  - What is the best month to buy a house in?
   - Have home prices gone up faster in certain areas over others?
   - How much do waterfront homes cost in comparison to non-waterfront?
   - Has the number of acres for new construction homes gone down over time?
   - How much does new construction cost in comparison to non new construction?
+  - Is there more new construction in certain areas?
   - Did homes tend to go more above or below listing price during any specific time period?
-  - Is there more new construction in certain areas?

 ### Initial EDA Analysis